drdaemos/xc5-docs/en/migration_guides/getting_started_with_store_migration.md

 Once the shipping settings have been configured, make sure you can accept payments from your customers.

-1.   {% link "Enable at least one payment method" ref_Jq6Bsdrt %} and place a test order.
+1. [Enable at least one payment method](http://kb.x-cart.com/en/payments/accepting_payments.html) and place a test order.

-2. To enable PCI compliant credit card saving and processing, {% link "connect your store to X-Payments" ref_hlRUuVCV %}.
+2. To enable PCI compliant credit card saving and processing, [connect your store to X-Payments](http://kb.x-cart.com/en/webinars_and_video_tutorials/connecting_x-payments_2.1_x_with_x-cart_5.html).

-3. Specify the email addresses to receive {% link "notifications about new orders" ref_wKcxbiUf %}.
+3. Specify the email addresses to receive [notifications about new orders](http://kb.x-cart.com/en/look_and_feel/adding_recipient_addresses_for_email_notifications.html).

 After the above steps have been completed, we recommend that you make several test orders.
 Try the entire customer’s journey from finding a product and adding it to cart (you can create a test product which costs $0.01 for the purpose) to making a payment and updating {% link "order statuses" ref_r4PbRx4Z %}.